MaudDibb/Manda/README.md

 ![Manda image](https://i.imgur.com/7zn0OWT.png)

 the url/domain name in the image above is *NOT* real.
 I repeat: manda.com is not mine.
 It is me using a fake host name on a loopback ip address on my local machine for testing.
-If you must know the details:

-- edit hosts file on your windows box and add \<fake domain name here\>.com 127.0.0.2
-- ipconfig /flush
-- get nodejs, then get http-server package
-- run http-server \<root dir of files you want server to run from\> -a 127.0.0.2 -p 80 -c-1
-- load browser, go to your new domain name/index.html (http server will not auto map / to index.html)

-the 2 on the ip is not a typo. you can do this for as many local domains you want to run on your box.
-I do this a lot to get around the localhost or file:// domain restrictions you get with certain operations in browsers, and it lets you use localStorage/indexedDB without mixing it up with other things you develop on your machine.

-\<tl;dr\>stop asking about manda.com ;)

 # So what is a dot mandala?
 google the phrase 'dot mandala' and look at the image/video results.
 Its a beautiful art form, and it can be done pretty easily with a little bit of paint and some simple tools.
 You will see many dot mandala paintings on rocks, canvas, etc. The really impressive ones are the indian wedding mandalas...so much detail.
 There are many tutorials showing you how they are done, with different styles, paints and tools used.